ram1123/CMSPhase2MuonHLT/README.md

 Located under `HLTrigger/PhaseII/python/Muon/example_cfgs/`.

-The configs contain full Phase2 HLT setup, but you can choose whether to creade OI seeds from L2 muons or L1TkMuons (skip L2).
+The configs contain full Phase2 HLT setup, but you can choose whether to create OI seeds from L2 muons or L1TkMuons (skip L2).

 VectorHits are enabled for both tracking and seeding in setups with suffix `_VectorHits`.